Data Handling

 On account deletion

-- All scan records are removed from the database
+- All scan records are permanently removed from the database

-- Any files still within the 24-hour window are deleted from storage
+- Any remaining files are deleted from storage

 - Your API key hash is removed